vinay2142070/prod-scripts/README.md

-# prod-scripts Snippets
+# prod-scripts

-This repository hosts small, reusable automation snippets across languages.

 Snippets

-- Title: Cleanup Old Files
+This repository contains handy automation snippets organized by language.

+## Snippet: organize-downloads
-  - Language: Python
+- Language: bash
-  - Description: Delete/list files older than N days in a directory (dry-run by default)
+- Description: Shell script to organize Downloads by type into category folders with a dry-run option and safe name handling.
-  - Path: python/cleanup-old-files.py
+- Path: shell/organize-downloads.sh

-License: MIT